OISTE/repository/OWGTMCPS.md

 ## 4.10  Certificate status services

-Any CA operating in the CIDPKI must provide a highly available and reliable service for checking the status of all certificates issued under its Trust Model.
+Any CA operating in the OWGTM must provide a highly available and reliable service for checking the status of all certificates issued under its Trust Model.

 ### 4.10.1 Operational characteristics

-Certificate Status Services are accessible through HTTP servers owned by the OGTM Certification Authorities.
+Certificate Status Services are accessible through HTTP servers owned by the OWGTM Certification Authorities.
 The Services can be accessed by downloading revocation lists (CRL) or by sending requests to OCSP servers.

 The appropriate certificate revocation information service URLs are included in standard extensions within the issued certificates.